AitShiroKu/AitShiroKu/README.md

 - 👋 Hi, I’m @AitShiroKu
 - 🌸 I from ZakuraNetwork Project | Project for everyone ^.^
 - 🔮 I keep trying make some app or code for community ;-;
-- 🎓 I'm student I not good codeing but i sill learning...
+- 🎓 I'm student I not good codeing but i still learning...

 <!---
 AitShiroKu/AitShiroKu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.